Securities & Investment Fraud Lawyers

 Financial advisors and brokers who sell variable annuities often imply that, as insurance products, they are safe investments.
 They may push the so-called benefits of variable annuities: tax-deferred gains, death benefits to your beneficiary, life insurance coverage, regular payments.
 In many cases, however, investors do not need these benefits and the costs are unwarranted.

-To contact us for a free confidential consult, you can call us at (800) 277-1193 (toll free).
-You also can request a free private and confidential evaluation by clicking Free & Confidential Consult, and your inquiry will be immediately reviewed by one of our attorneys who handles your specific type case.
+To contact us for a free confidential consult, you can call us at (800) 277-1193.
+You also can request a free private and confidential evaluation by clicking Free & Confidential Consult.
+Your inquiry will be immediately reviewed by one of our attorneys who handles securities litigation.